What Qualifies as ‘Substantial Investment’ for the E-2 Visa?

 If the investor seeks a loan through a third party, we suggest that at least 75% of the investment should include the investor’s personal assets.
 This means that there is some direct risk to the investor, rather than relying heavily on unsecured credit guarantees, loans or mortgages.
 If the investor is taking funding in exchange for shares to the outside investor, then the analysis would change entirely depending upon the nationality of the outside investor and that party’s involvement in the business.
 That particular discussion is outside the scope of this piece.

-There has been and continues to be great interest among foreign investors to pursue business opportunities in the United States.
-Despite the recent policy changes by the new administration which has resulted in heightened scrutiny on visa applications, the E2 visa remains a viable option for serious investors who seek to develop and direct a US business.
+There continues to be great interest among foreign investors to pursue business opportunities in the United States, with the E2 visa remaining a viable option for serious investors who seek to develop and direct a US business.

 If you have questions about the E2 investor visa and whether you (or your client) are eligible, please contact NNU.
 We are a highly-skilled E-2 team and have successfully submitted E2 applications at US Embassies in London, Rome, Paris, Helsinki, Toronto and Sydney as well as individual employee applications around the world.